 When you manage to increase the IPM (installs per thousand of ad impressions), you can lower your CPI.
 In other words, the better your ad and the app store page performs, the cheaper it is to acquire users.

-At this stage, make sure you know your audience.
+At this stage, make sure you know your target audience.
 One of the mistakes that some game publishers make using the SplitMetrics platform is A/B testing on a very small audience.
 For example, instead of targeting the United States or several countries in Europe, they run A/B tests on, let’s say, Switzerland.
 As a result, they get a very low conversion and, moreover, the conclusions based on such are far from being meaningful.

 That’s right, a pretotype that comes before the prototype.